The Home Building Process

 3. Get the necessities — plumbing, electrical, and HVAC

-Our expert electricians and plumbers install pipes and wires through your home’s walls, ceilings, and floors.
+Our expert electricians and plumbers install pipes and wires through the home’s walls, ceilings, and floors.
 We install sewer lines and vents, and water supply lines for kitchen and bath fixtures.
-We add ductwork for your heating, ventilation, and air conditioning (HVAC) system.
+We add ductwork for the heating, ventilation, and air conditioning (HVAC) system.
 The electricians run wires to the breaker panel.
 We also install low voltage for phones, internet, and TV.

 4. Stay warm and cozy — add insulation